bhickenbottom/Claw/README.md

 # Claw
 ## .NET Core Component Framework

-Claw is a very simple .NET Core component framework that doesn't allocate after the first call (or first few calls) and is fast enough for most uses (including games).
+Claw is a very simple .NET Core component framework that doesn't allocate after the first call and is fast enough for most uses (including games).

 ## Getting Started